 • Health Communication (COM209)

 Introduces students to communication surrounding health care.
 History of health care and theoretical foundations of what health and illness mean.
-Explores concepts such as provider-patient communication, social support, health literacy, cross-cultural barriers to health care, ethical considerations in health care, health literacy, public health campaigns, and a Christian approach to health and illness.
+Explores provider-patient communication, social support, health literacy, cross-cultural barriers to health care, ethical considerations in health care, health literacy, public health campaigns, and a Christian approach to health and illness.
 Prerequisites- CHL110 (may be taken concurrently).
-Typically Offered- Fall.
+Typically Offered- Spring, odd # years.

 • Principles of Microeconomics (ECO202)